jts272/pp1-happy-bees-cafe/README.md

 ### [Click here to view the live web application!](https://jts272.github.io/pp1-happy-bees-cafe/index.html)

-(All links can be opened in a new tab with Middle Click or Right Clicking and selecting 'Open link in new tab')
+(All links can be opened in a new tab with Middle Click or by Right Clicking and selecting 'Open link in new tab')

+Return to the top of the page at any time by clicking on 'README.md' at the top left of the page.

 ---